-- Multiple work stations with LCD computer/TV monitors, with copier/fax/scanner capability - A conference room with a large table and a 42" plasma monitor/TV - Two satellite TV receivers - VSAT for broadband internet and VolP lines g.
-Operational Support
+- Multiple work stations with LCD computer/TV monitors, with copier/fax/scanner capability - A conference room with a large table and a 42" plasma monitor/TV - Two satellite TV receivers - VSAT for broadband internet and VoIP lines

 CrowderGulf's management team, all supervisory personnel, and crew foremen will use company radios, digital radio/telephones, and/or cellular phones.
-All drivers and subcontractor supervisory personnel will be required to have radios and telephones in their vehicles.
+All drivers and subcontractor supervisory personnel will be required to have radios and/or telephones in their vehicles.
 Upon request, we will furnish key City personnel with our system radios.